yordanN/ReactCodeChallenge/README.md

 This task is expected to take about **2-5 hours** (TODO: figure out if this is true).

 **Dependencies**\
-You are allowed to use whatever dependency you want to solve this, but expect to be asked why you chose it.
+You are allowed to use whatever dependency you want to solve this.
 As an example, you could choose to use **Tailwind** to style the app, **react-query** for data fetching, and **date-fns** to format dates – it's all up to you.

 **API**\
 It will be on http://localhost:3000/api when you start the project.
 We have included some documentation for the API that is running locally when you start the project.
 You can see that here: [API Documentation](#api).

+**Where your code goes**\
+There are only **two** files you really need to touch: `pages/index.js` and `pages/company/[id].js`.
+The latter files is using square brackets because of how the routing works in Next.js (dynamic routing).
+You can read more about how this works here: https://nextjs.org/docs/basic-features/pages

 ## Search for a company
 As a user, it's quite crucial to be able to search for stuff.
 That's why your first task is to create a search functionality.
 This would consist of the following: